As a complementary medicine, it is helpful in treating behavioral symptoms effectively

 Studies being conducted by ayurvedic practitioners on the effects of the treatment or specific medicine on disorders such as depression, anxiety have shown visible results.

-1- Draft of reference document on “Ayush in mental health”, prepared by Dr D Sudhakar, Dr Srinibhash Sahoo, Dr BCS Rao, for Advanced Center forin Mental Health and Neurosciences, NIMHANS campus, Bangalore
+1- Draft of reference document on “Ayush in mental health”, prepared by Dr D Sudhakar, Dr Srinibhash Sahoo, Dr BCS Rao, for Advanced Center for Ayurveda in Mental Health and Neurosciences, NIMHANS campus, Bangalore

 2- Dr Raghuram, MD (Ay), Ayurvedic Rheumatology, Consultant Ayurvedic physician, Bangalore